seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab06-Design-and-deploy-a-hub-and-spoke-network-solution-including-load-balancer/LabExercise-2.md

 # Instructions

-## Exercise 2: Create a hub and spoke network
+## Exercise 2: Create virtual networks and deploy a virtual network gateway

 In this exercise, you will use Azure Virtual Network Manager to create a hub and spoke network topology.
 The hub virtual network will then have a virtual network gateway installed to allow resources in the spoke virtual networks to communicate with remote networks via VPN.